SoldierStrong: BraveMind

 SoldierStrong's BraveMind program, (formerly known as StrongMind program) provides help for veterans experiencing post-traumatic stress.
-The virtual reality therapy and accompanying technology offered through Veterans Affairs medical facilities uses prolonged exposure therapy to maximize the efficiency of post-traumatic stress treatment while appealing to post-9/11 veterans.
-SoldierStrong made an initial commitment in 2019 to donate virtual reality hardware and software to 10 VA medical centers across the country.
-The organization surpassed that commitment when it donated its 30th BraveMind system in 2023.
+The VR exposure therapy and accompanying technology offered through Veterans Affairs medical facilities includes extinction learning where a patient confronts and reprocesses difficult emotional memories at a pace they can handle and try to overcome it through ten sessions till the event no longer affects them.

 SoldierStrong, working closely in conjunction with the VA Innovation Center, recognizes VA clinics across the country with an emphasis on research at which to distribute the BraveMind virtual reality post-traumatic stress protocol.
 As more resources become available and more clinical testing is completed, SoldierStrong plans to expand distribution of the protocol to additional VA centers so that veterans in all 50 states have access to the treatment.

+In 2019, SoldierStrong made a commitment to donate 10 BraveMind systems to VA medical centers across the country, but as of 2023, the organization has donated 30 BraveMind systems.

 Through a partnership with Syracuse University and Operation Hat Trick, the first BraveMind virtual reality system was donated to the Syracuse VA in September 2019.
-Additionally, the technology has been donated to: Puget Sound VA in Tacoma, Washington, the Hunter Holmes McGuire VA in Richmond, Virginia, the North Texas VA in Dallas, Texas, the Michael E. DeBakey VA in Houston, Texas, the Audie L. Murphy VA in San Antonio, Texas, the Gulf Coast Veterans Health Care System in Biloxi, Mississippi, the Charles George VA in Asheville, North Carolina, the Martinsburg VA in Martinsburg, West Virginia, the G.V.
-(Sonny) Montgomery VA in Jackson, Mississippi and the VA Sierra Nevada in Reno, Nevada, the VA Palo Alto Health Care System in Palo Alto, California, the Fairbanks VA Clinic in Fairbanks, Alaska, the West Los Angeles VA Medical Center in West Los Angeles, CA and many other centers in the U.S.

-In January 2020, a House Veterans Committee panel reviewed and recognized programs from across the country, including SoldierStrong's BraveMind program, that are helping to lower suicide rates among veterans.
+Additionally, the technology has been donated to VA medical facilities in Washington, Virginia, Texas, Mississippi, North Carolina, Nevada, California and Alaska among many other centers in the U.S. In January 2020, a House Veterans Committee panel reviewed and recognized programs from across the country, including SoldierStrong's BraveMind program, that are helping to lower suicide rates among veterans.

-In February 2023, SoldierStrong partnered with University of Southern California to create Battle Buddy, a mobile app for veterans' mental health and wellness.
+In February 2023, SoldierStrong partnered with University of Southern California to further develop Battle Buddy, a mobile app for veterans' mental health and wellness.
 It has a virtual assistant that includes the VA's Safety Planning program in short daily check-ins with veterans.
-Veterans can link their wearable sensors to track sleep, exercise, and other health indicators.
-Battle Buddy was one of the winners at the Mission Daybreak, a $20 million grand challenge to reduce veteran suicide.
+Veterans can link their wearable sensors to track sleep, exercise and other health indicators.
+The app uses real-time data collected through technology to reduce the suicide rates and improve well-being of veterans.
+Battle Buddy was one of the winners at the Mission Daybreak, a $20 million grand challenge organized by The Department of Veterans Affairs to reduce suicides in veterans and military-connected population.